Amos-Chen98/Yicheng-Chen/content/authors/admin/_index.md

   url: https://ev.buaa.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My current research interests include deep learning, modeling and simulation, path planning and UAV.

 # Interests to show in About widget
 interests: